kongmunist/mywebsite/pages/blog/pqsda1.md

 tags: [datascience, python, quantifiedself]
 snippet: "Functions you'll need"

 Hello!
-Today I'm gonna walk you through my data analysis pipeline for my personal time series data.
+Today I'll walk you through my data analysis pipeline for my personal time series data.

 The problem with personal data is that it's more of a hobby than a rigorous industrial process — as such, the sensors give patchy, inconsistent data which is hard to align across time.
 Another issue is the movement of humans vs. the immobility of some sensors means individualized corrections must be made for each type of data depending on the source (air quality reported from your bedroom must be filtered by location, however your watch does not).